Jefferson0k/Prestamos/README.md

 This project is licensed under the
 **[Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/legalcode)**

-You are free to study and modify the code for non-commercial purposes.
+You may study, copy, and modify this code for **non-commercial** purposes only.
-**Commercial use is strictly prohibited without prior permission.**
+**Commercial use is prohibited** without express permission from the author.

-See the [LICENSE](./LICENSE) file for full terms.
+See the [LICENSE](./LICENSE) file for full legal terms.